The three main requirements for this Nonimmigrant Visa are that the company or employee:

 (2) That you do “substantial trade”,

-(3) That you carry on “principle trade” between the United States and the treaty country which qualified you for the E-1 Visa.
+(3) That you carry on “principal trade” between the United States and the treaty country which qualified you for the E-1 Visa.

-The second requirement for the E-1 Visa, is that the business does “substantial trade” with the United States.
+The second requirement for the E-1 Visa is that the business does “substantial trade” with the United States.
 When the E-1 visa was created, the original purpose was to generally enhance or facilitate economic and commercial interaction between the United States and certain other nations.
-However, this is not necessarily meant to exclude smaller business in favor of corporations.
+However, this is not necessarily meant to exclude smaller businesses in favor of corporations.

 Two important factors to consider are: (1) the volume of trade conducted, and (2) the monetary value of the trade.
 For example, a smaller businessman who conducts continuous and numerous transactions, although individually small in monetary value, could qualify for an E-1 Visa because of the volume of the trade.
 On the other hand, a business that conducts less frequent but more valuable transactions could also qualify for an E-1 Visa, as the value of the transactions is significant.
 Although there is no bright line rule in the books to determine substantial trade, the Department of State has suggested that a continuous flow of goods and/or services and at least three transactions, are relevant factors and will be looked at by the U.S. Immigration adjudicating officer.